Anthropic: Business structure

 According to Anthropic, its goal is to research AI systems' safety and reliability.
 The Amodei siblings were among those who left OpenAI due to directional differences.

-Anthropic incorporated itself as a Delaware public-benefit corporation (PBC), which enables directors to balance stockholders' financial interests with its public benefit purpose.
+Anthropic operates as a public benefit corporation.
+In January 2026, Anthropic introduced a division called "Labs", with Mike Krieger, formerly the company's Chief Product Officer, joining it.
+In March 2026, Anthropic launched the Anthropic Institute, a think tank studying AI led by Jack Clark.